byuccl/f4pga-classroom/Instructions/F4PGAClassroomIntroduction.md

 As a part of our work we have obtained student funding for us to solicit student designs to be run through the design tool flow to test it on a variety of outside designs.

-We are thus soliciting students in our ECEn 220 course this semester to consider joining the project as research participants.
+We are thus soliciting students in our ECEN 220 course this semester to consider joining the project as research participants.
 We want to make it clear that (a) this it NOT an official part of your enrollment in either of these classes, (b) that your participation is strictly voluntary, and (c) that your participation (or lack thereof) will not affect your grade or standing in the class in any way.
 However, we are paying students who decide to participate in the project (see compensation below).

-To help you do this we have hired students to serve as *F4PGA TAs* this semester.
+To help you do this we have hired students to serve as F4PGA TAs this semester.
 They will be available essentially any time to help you as you run your class designs through the F4PGA tools.

 In short, if you choose to participate your tasks will be the following:
 1. For each lab you complete and pass off in 220, you will re-compile your designs using the open source F4PGA tools.